Jim Beam Devil's Cut

 So while some promotional guitars are likely to be clones and probably originate somewhere in China, they are still valid promotional issues.
 They are just not worth as much as a real Gibson for example.
 Also if they are cheapies, they will probably be knocked out by the thousands as well, reducing their individual value even further.

-The give-away with clones will most notably be the lack of identification, such as a manufacturer's logo and serial number (for Gibsons and Epihones the serial # will be on the back of the headstock).
-Any branded guitar should also have documentation, so it pays to ask or check purchasing one.
+The give-away with any clones will most notably be the lack of identification, such as a manufacturer's logo and serial number (for Gibsons and Epihones the serial number will be on the back of the headstock).
+Any branded guitar should also have documentation (referred to as provenance), so it pays to ask or check before purchasing one.

 Worth noting is that even clones may still be worth a couple of hundred dollars (or whatever someone is prepared to pay), they just should not be advertised as a "Insert Brand Here" guitar.
 And of course, in the world of guitars like anywhere else there is a buck to be made, there are also the true frauds complete with faked logos and serial numbers.
 Gibson seem to be a popular target for these.